 The Trestles is a warm weather bag that is roomy and comfortable.
-Roominess is good and bad; it makes this one of the most comfortable bags, but also one of the least warm since there is extra air space that the body needs to work to heat up.
-It is the one of the heaviest bags we tested, and therefore not very versatile.
+Roominess is good and bad; it makes this one of the most comfortable bags, but also one of the least warm since there is extra air-space that the body needs to work to heat up.
+It is one of the heaviest bags we tested, and therefore not very versatile.
 That being said, at $99, this bag is a pretty excellent value for what you get.

 Marmot Trestles 30 - Women's Review

 This is a good value, warm weather synthetic bag.
 It is comfortable and has lots of features.
 The most recent version of this model has received a color change, but no technical changes since we last tested the Trestles.

 The Trestles 30 is meant for warm weather camping, and so is not particularly warm.
 It is EN rated to 33°F, but we slept out in 40°+ weather and did not feel overly warm.
 This has to do with the shape and size of the bag.
 It is very roomy, which allows for a lot of cold air to remain around your body.
 We did sleep out in the Trestles one very windy night and were surprised at how well the shell material blocked wind.
 The NEMO Celesta 25 is similarly roomy to the Trestles, but we think the Celesta is slightly warmer because of its thick insulation.

 This bag is not intended to be lightweight.
 This is the heaviest sleeping bag in this review, tied with the Mountain Hardwear Laminina Z Flame due to its bulky synthetic insulation, having a full-length as well as a half-length zipper, and additional features such as a stow pocket.
 Its shell materials also seem to be quite thick and heavy.
 The Celesta is the second heaviest bag in this review after the Laminina and Trestles.